-MacGyvering Bacon-tine’s Day
+MacGyvering Bacon-tine’s Day by Rachel F. '12

 I like being around people who can creatively keep themselves entertained.
 This can be an unproductive quality while alone; I have a terrible tendency to sit fascinated for hours by the refraction of light through pens with hexagonal cross-sections at various angles, the physical properties granted by the structure of a shoestring’s weave, internal discussions on particularly weird or ironic evolutionary imperatives, or by producing really awkward writing.
 When these kinds of people pool together, though, it’s like a positive feedback loop that generates entertainment.